telerik/ajax-docs/controls/editor/functionality/dialogs/insert-select-element.md

 * **Width/Height** - Specifies the height and the width of the drop-down list (in pixels or percent)

-* **Style builder** - Opens another dialog that allows for fine tuningthe appearance of the drop-down list (e.g. borders, alignment, spacing, etc.)
+* **Style builder** - Opens another dialog that allows for fine tuning the appearance of the drop-down list (e.g. borders, alignment, spacing, etc.)

 * **CSS Class** - Specifies Select CSS class and style.
 This property should be used only by advanced users